vcsala/xit-extended/README.md

 - `o`/`~` - Obsolete (`[~] `)
 - `x` - Checked (`[x] `)
 - `d` - Insert current date (in -> YYYY-MM-DD format)

+## Completion

+Typing `#`, the extensions offers the tags already exist in the file as a completion.